AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/data-collection-overview.md

 # Collect data

-Collect data from an external application or from PI Server directly to Aveva&trade; Data Hub using the following methods:
+Collect data from an external application or from PI Server directly to AVEVA&trade; Data Hub using the following methods:

-* Use PI to OCS to set up a transfer of data from an on-premises PI Server to Aveva&trade; Data Hub.
+* Use PI to OCS to set up a transfer of data from an on-premises PI Server to AVEVA&trade; Data Hub.
    PI to OCS maps PI Data Archive points to SDS types and streams.
-* Use OSIsoft Message Format (OMF) to pass JSON messages to Aveva&trade; Data Hub using an HTTP client.
+* Use OSIsoft Message Format (OMF) to pass JSON messages to AVEVA&trade; Data Hub using an HTTP client.
    OMF is a platform-independent format that can provide a high-throughput data feed into OCS.